 - Best Written Advocate and Best Oral Argument

 Florida State University – Tallahassee, Florida

 - National Hispanic Scholar

-Attorney Contreras resides in Dublin with his wife Tiffani and son Eli.
-He enjoys exercising, outdoor activities and spending time with his family during his free time.
+Attorney Contreras resides in Dublin with his wife Tiffani and two sons, Eli and Zachary.
+He enjoys exercising, golfing, outdoor activities, and spending time with his family during his free time.